saraxp/TO-DO-App/README.md

 This TO-DO App provides users with a simple design that allows them to handle their daily tasks with ease!
 With an easy-to-use UI, users may-
 * check their tasks to complete them,
 * remove them by long pressing on them,
+* switch through different color themes from the side panel,
 * review their completed and deleted tasks through the side panel and
 * restore or permanently delete tasks that were previously marked as 'completed' or 'deleted'.